mila-iqia/slurm-queue-time-pred/docs/1_Methods.md

 </i>
 </div>
 <br>
-These neural networks possess ReLU activations between layers.
-The use of attention and transformer models has been discarded because the data is non-sequential in nature.
-<br></br>
-We proceeded to hyperparameters optimization using Weights & Biases taking as criterion the validation loss.
+We proceeded to hyperparameters optimization (see file `sweep_random.yml`) using Weights & Biases taking as criterion the validation loss.
 In total, five hyperparameters were optimized: the learning rate, the number of layers, the number of hidden neurons per layer as well as the L1 and L2 regularization coefficients.
 Ten trials of training each model were performed to calculate the loss on the training, validation and test sets.
 Then, the predictions of the 10 trials were combined to obtain the distribution of the differences between the predictions and the actual wait time values.
+<br></br>
+It is worth noting that we did not go the route of modeling the data as time series in part because the nature of the Slurm jobs makes it hard to frame it like such, but also because the original data collection was set up for making predictions for each job in isolation.
+Indeed, the features of every job is augmented with extra features that represent the state of the cluster precisely so that predictions can be made without considering other external factors.
 <br></br>

 </div>

 ## Code Documentation